 The layout must have a DCC command station that supports JMRI computer throttles.

 The layout must be divided into Blocks, and each Block along the mainline must have occupancy detection hardware, providing occupancy Sensors to JMRI.

 Turnouts (track switches) along the mainline must be switchable by the computer.
 It is recommended that turnouts have feedback, but feedback is not required.
 Automatic running of trains requires that the computer set turnouts for travel along the Transit as Sections are allocated.
 Automatic setting of turnouts is available as an option when running manually.

-Hardware signals on the layout need not be present, but signals and signal logic (Either SignalHeads & SSL or SignalMasts & SML) must be configured in the Layout Editor panel.
-Auto Active Trains follow signals, requiring signals on the Layout Editor panel.
+Auto Active Trains follow signals, requiring signals as part of the Layout Editor panel.
+Hardware signals on the layout need not be physically present, but signals and signal logic (Either SignalHeads & SSL or SignalMasts & SML) must be configured in the Layout Editor panel, and must be connected to the track at the proper block transition points.

 Sections and Transits must be set up for the layout.
 This is also required for manual running of Active Trains.
 Sections must be configured so that Sections interconnect only once in each direction.
 This impacts the way Blocks are set up.